ikr4-m/my-website/src/pages/2023-05-07-gpu-laptop-passthrough-intel-x-nvidia.md

 1. Save all the folder content on C: because its [hardcoded on the driver](https://github.com/ge9/IddSampleDriver/blob/master/IddSampleDriver/Driver.cpp#L144).
 2. Modify your `option.txt` based on your monitor and frame rate.
 You can follow the example from that file and change based on your what monitor do you use.

-After that, you can disable your video to None.
+After that, you can disable your video to None and use Looking Glass to connect to your VM.
+Don't forget to change your monitor config.

 ## Audio & Microphone
 *Still in development*